What You Need to Know About Facelift Recovery

-If You Have Travel Plans It Is Important to Tell Us Before Your Surgery
+Planning to travel?
+It Is Important to Tell Us Before Your Surgery

-For patients who come to us from out of town, it is best to stay in the Chicago area for a minimum of ten days after face lift surgery and it is always nice if you can give us a few extra days.
+For patients who come to us from out of town, it is best to stay in the Chicago area for a minimum of ten days after facelift surgery, and it is always nice if you can give us a few extra days.
 Some of our Chicago patients have second homes in the surrounding states.
 We can usually arrange for your appointments at the most convenient office location.
 Patients with homes in Michigan or Indiana usually prefer the Chicago office, while patients with homes in Wisconsin find the Winnetka office to be the best.

 The main issue with air travel after the first few days is not the travel itself, but the need to avoid lifting heavy baggage.
-Make sure there is someone traveling with you who can lift your carry on bags.
-If you are traveling by yourself you should check your back and only use a light carry on.
+Make sure there is someone traveling with you who can lift your carry-on bags.
+If you are traveling by yourself you should check your back and only use a light carry-on.

+When can I resume my normal routine?
 We Will Guide You as to When You Can Return to Work and Social Activities

 When you will return to work and social interaction is determined by several factors.
 The first factor is the nature of the surgery itself.
 Some procedures are more complex and extensive.
 As a general rule bigger and longer procedures require more time for recovery

 The second factor is the speed at which you heal.
 If you have had other surgeries in the past this may be of some help in predicting your speed of healing.
-Patients who are in excellent physical condition and who have optimum nutrition tend to heal quicker that those who do not.
+Patients who are in excellent physical condition and who have optimum nutrition tend to heal quicker than those who do not.

 The fourth factor is the nature of your work.
-If you have a job that is largely carried out at the computer and over the telephone, you can return to work sooner that someone who has extensive client contact or who has work that is strenuous.
+If you have a job that is largely carried out at the computer and over the telephone, you can return to work sooner than someone who has extensive client contact or who has work that is strenuous.

+Are you in the right mental space for facial surgery?
 Your State of Mind Will Influence Your Entire Surgical Experience

 It is not wise to undergo elective surgery during periods of stress.
 If you are experiencing turmoil in your work or in your personal life, it is better to postpone your surgery to a time when your life is calmer.